13 Simple Homemade (DIY) Pregnancy Tests: Do They Work?

 Homemade pregnancy tests are simple, non-medical methods to detect a pregnancy.
 Since not many pregnancy kits were available in the olden days, these tests were widely used to confirm a pregnancy.
 Some still rely on these pregnancy tests; however, they are not as precise as blood tests or modern home pregnancy tests.

-Want to know more about DIY pregnancy tests that are simple and easily doable at the comfort of your home?
+Want to know more about DIY pregnancy tests that are simple and easily doable in the comfort of your home?
 We have got you covered.
 But, first, let us begin by addressing the most common concern: how accurate are these tests?
 Read on to find out.

 How Accurate Are Homemade Pregnancy Tests?

 Home DIY tests are not accurate.
-Though these tests work similar to pregnancy kits, there is no scientific evidence to prove their accuracy.
+Though these tests work similarly to pregnancy kits, there is no scientific evidence to prove their accuracy.
 The evidence available is derived from the experiences of the users.
 Also, it is not easy to detect the results because:

 • Anecdotal evidence shows that the urine from non-pregnant women can also show the same reactions.